Clash of concerns: Mark Powell's new novel, 'Firebird,' explodes an international conspiracy

 That said, I do have a lingering fear folks will think it’s a Southern rock album I recorded in my basement.

-MT: I think that's unlikely, but Southern rock aside, in addition to the famous ballet you also reference and quote Walt Whitman.
-A fitting poet?
-A favorite poet?
-Maybe both?
+MT: I think that’s unlikely, but Southern rock aside, in addition to the famous ballet you also reference and quote Walt Whitman.
+A fitting or a favorite poet — or maybe both?

 MP: Both fitting and a favorite, certainly.
 The line that’s referenced — “It is not upon you alone the dark patches fall” from “Crossing Brooklyn Ferry” — is something I’ve considered, recited and just generally carried with me throughout my adult life.